kglw-dot-net/phase1/releases/infest-the-rats-nest/index.md

 > Bury children
 {:class="lyrics"}

-This is the searing culmination after years of fan speculation if KGATLW would ever produce a pure-blooded Metal album.
+This is the searing culmination after years of fan speculation if KGTLW would ever produce a pure-blooded Metal album.
 Thrash was the perfect experiment for each member to push their technical abilities further, with some familiar undertones of nerdy Stoner-Metal and classic Hard-Rock.

 With a Satanic environmental apocalypse narrative – this is the mission that jettisoned the Gizzverse away from a decayed, spent Earth.